hamzawasi/sent_analysis/README.md

-# sent_analysis
+# sent-analysis
-Sentiment analysis using mean.js and stuff
+Sentiment analysis using mean.js and stuff.
+Yo mama so fat